Magento...

 A Magento Security Patch is a targeted, code-level fix released by Adobe (or the Magento Open Source maintainers) specifically to remediate one or more identified security vulnerabilities within the Magento Open Source or Adobe Commerce platform core code, bundled extensions, or underlying frameworks.
 It is not a feature update or a full version upgrade.

 Its sole purpose is to address critical security flaws that could be exploited by attackers to compromise store data, functionality, or administrative access.
+Security bugs can leave your store vulnerable to cyber threats, and security patches provide essential security fixes to address these issues.
 Patches are distributed as discrete code files designed to modify specific parts of the existing Magento installation to close the security gap(s).
+Magento releases security patches as targeted software updates to fix bugs and vulnerabilities discovered after a Magento version is launched.

 Before you start, make sure of these prerequisites:

-• Identify Patch.
-Determine the exact patch(es) you need based on your Magento version and the vulnerabilities reported (check the Security Center).
+3. Identify Patch.
+Determine the exact patch(es) you need based on your Magento version and the vulnerabilities reported (Check the Security Center).

 Installation Steps